Invariant Policy Learning: A Causal Perspective: Warfarin Dosing Case Study

 \subsection{Semi-real experiment}

-To further illustrate the benefits of an invariant learning approach, we consider a semi-real setup where we introduce hidden variables and a non-invariant predictor.
+To further illustrate the benefits of the invariance-based learning approach, we consider a semi-real setup where we introduce hidden variables and a non-invariant predictor.
 We remove the two genetic factors from the patient's features and create a non-invariant predictor that depends on those two factors as follows.

 We first fit a linear regression to estimate the optimal warfarin dose from the genetic factors and denote the resulting coefficients by $\beta$.
 To mimic environmental perturbations, we perturb $\beta$ depending an environment $e \in \mathcal{E}$ resulting in $\beta_e \coloneqq \gamma_e \beta$, where $\gamma_e$ is an environment-specific parameter.
 We define the non-invariant predictor in the environment $e \in \mathcal{E}$ as $X^{\text{n-inv}} \coloneqq {X^{G}}^{\top} \beta_e$, where $X^G$ are the two genetic features.
 We then add $X^{\text{n-inv}}$ as part of the patient's features and remove $X^{G}$.
 The training data are generated in a similar fashion as in the first setup, except that the initial policy does not only depend on the BMI score $X^\text{BMI}$ but also on the non-invariant predictor $X^{\text{n-inv}}$.